-The Company issues company releases to disclose inside information and matters covered by the regular disclosure obligation (financial reports) and all other decisions, matters related to the Company’s operations and other information that the Company is obliged to disclose based on regulations.
+The Company issues stock exchange releases to disclose inside information and matters covered by the regular disclosure obligation (financial reports) and all other decisions, matters related to the Company’s operations and other information that the Company is obliged to disclose based on regulation.

 - significant changes in strategy

 - significant organisational changes, changes in the composition of the Board of Directors, replacement of the CEO and auditor

 - significant cooperation and service contracts

 - long-term investments

 - significant disputes or measures taken by the authorities

 - decision on the implementation of share-based incentive programmes

 In addition to this, the Company also discloses the following in stock exchange releases:

 - notice of general meeting